altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

 ##  Introduction

 ### Overview

 This page contains instructions on how to build Linux systems from separate components: Hardware Design, U-Boot, Arm Trusted Firmware, Linux kernel and device tree, Linux root filesystem.
 This is different from the Golden System Reference Design, where all the software is built through Yocto.
 While the instructions use Yocto for building the root file system, alternatives could be used there, such as the buildroot utility for example.

-The key differences versus the HPS Baseline System Example Design are:

- * Fabric is configured from U-Boot directly with the rbf file, with `fpga load` command, instead of using the `bootm` command with the core.rbf part of the kernel.itb file
- * Single image boot is disabled in U-Boot, and it boots directly with the slected boot source, not trying them all
- * The applications and drivers form `meta-intel-fpga-refdes` are not included.
-That includes acessing GPIOs in the fabric for LEDs, pushbuttons, dip switches, the webserver running on the board, etc.

 The following scenarios are covered: